erzu/yen/Readme.md

 ~~Because we can!~~ Because there're certain cases that jQuery might overkill.
 We are a small team working on internet advertisements.
-There are cases that require us to limit the total tranfer of the first load be within 50k.
+There are cases that require us to limit the total tranfer of the first load to be within 50k.

 This might be flame bait, but jQuery isn't that modularized.

 What if I don't fancy a Promise?
-Not to mention the one in jQuery is crippled.
 What if I prefer superagent over `jQuery.ajax`?

 So with all of those questionable parts stripped out.
 We've got DOM selection